Reading List

 -

-The Road Less Traveled by Scott Peck (A — the first sections about self-discipline and love are brilliant, subsequent sections on religion etc. less developed and outdated)
+The Road Less Traveled by Scott Peck (How much I recommend it: 9/10 — the first sections about self-discipline and love are brilliant, subsequent sections on religion etc. less developed and outdated)

 -